mlab817/faqs/src/status-of-bayanihan-ii-implementation/what-are-the-challenges-that-the-department-encountered-in-the-implementation-of-the-programsproject.md

 ---
  title: What are the challenges that the Department encountered in the implementation of the programs/projects?

-tags: ["challenges","department","encountered","implementation","programsprojects"]

  ---

-### Status of Bayanihan II Implementation
+## Status of Bayanihan II Implementation

-## What are the challenges that the Department encountered in the implementation of the programs/projects?
+# What are the challenges that the Department encountered in the implementation of the programs/projects?

  - Increasing number of COVID-19 cases in the DA-RFOs;